-Section 12.1 It is mutually agreed that there shall be no discrimination in accordance with applicable State, Federal or local laws, ordinances, rules or regulations.
-This includes but is not limited to discrimination on the basis of race, religion, color, national origin or ancestry, sex, gender identity, sexual orientation, age, marital status, familial status, or mental or physical disability.
+Section 12.1 It is mutually agreed that there shall be no unlawful discrimination.
 Union and management representatives shall work cooperatively to assure the achievement of equal employment opportunity.
 Any employee who fails to cooperate toward this end shall be subject to disciplinary action.

 Section 12.2 It is mutually agreed that there shall be no unlawful harassment, including sexual harassment.
-The City's Anti-Discrimination and Anti-Harassment Policy is set forth in Personnel Management Policy #130.
+The City's Anti-Discrimination and Anti-Harassment Policy is set forth in Personnel Management Policy 130.